UNTR-0x1F/UNTR-0x1F/README.md

-If you have any complaints about my projects, email me at @untr0x1f@duck.com, and I'll work to resolve it.
-Do NOT expect lightning fast responses.
+If you have any complaints about my projects, email me at untr0x1f@duck.com, and I'll work to resolve them.
+Do NOT expect lightning-fast responses.
 I am a STUDENT and have to balance school and development.